heremaps/here-sdk-examples/README.md

 - **PositioningWithBackgroundUpdates**: Shows how to integrate HERE Positioning with background location updates on Android using a foreground service.
 Exclusively available for the _Navigate Edition_.
 - **HikingDiary**: Shows how to record GPX traces with HERE Positioning.
 Exclusively available for the _Navigate Edition_.
 - **Traffic**: Shows how to search for real-time traffic and how to visualize it on the map.
 - **TruckGuidance**: Shows how the HERE SDK can be used to calculate routes specific for trucks.
 In addition, it shows many more truck-related features.
-Exclusively available for the _Navigate Edition_ (Android and iOS only).
+Exclusively available for the _Navigate Edition_.
 - **StandAloneEngine**: Shows how to use an engine without a map view.
 - **IndoorMap**: Shows how to integrate private venues.
 Exclusively available for the _Navigate Edition_.
 - **UnitTesting**: Shows how to mock HERE SDK classes when writing unit tests (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **GesturesKotlin**: Shows how to handle gestures (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **TrafficKotlin**: Shows how to search for real-time traffic and how to visualize it on the map (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **CameraKotlin**: Shows how to change the target and the target anchor point and how to move to another location using custom map animations (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **MapItemsKotlin**: Shows how to add circles, polygons and polylines, native views, 2D and 3D map markers to locate POIs (and more) on the map.
+3D map markers are exclusively (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **SearchKotlin**: Shows how to search POIs and add them to the map.
+Shows also geocoding and reverse geocoding (the example app is available for the _Explore Edition_ and the _Navigate Edition_).
+- **NavigationHeadless**: Shows how the HERE SDK can be set up to navigate without following a route in the most simplest way - and without showing a map view (the example app is available for the _Navigate Edition_).
+- **RoutingWithAvoidanceOptions**: Shows how to calculate routes with AvoidanceOptions and how to use the SegmentDataLoader to retrieve data from the map.
+It also allows to pick segments from the map to avoid certain areas or roads (the example app is available for the _Navigate Edition_).
+- **NavigationKotlin**: Gives an overview of how to implement many of the available turn-by-turn navigation and tracking features.
+Exclusively available for the _Navigate Edition_.

 Most example apps contain a class named "XY-Example" where XY stands for the feature, which is in most cases equal to the name of the app.
 If you are looking for example code that shows how to use a certain HERE SDK feature, then please look for this class as it contains the most interesting parts.